okomok/mada/README.md

 * _dualvalue_ is an identifier which can be used as both value and metavalue.
 * _dualmethod_ is an identifier which can be used as both method and metamethod.

-In the Scala metaprogramming world:
+The computational model of Scala metaprogramming (maybe):

-* meta-`eq`(type identity equality) is infeasible.
+* Pure(no side-effects) and object-oriented.
+* The arguments to a metamethod are always evaluated completely before the metamethod is applied.
+* Global memoization (The type-expression is never evaluated more than once.)
+* No meta-`eq` (You can't tell two types are the same or not.)
-* meta-generics doesn't work. (e.g. metatype can't be a parameter.)
+* Meta-generics doesn't work. (e.g. metatype can't be a parameter.)
+* Metamethod can't be re-overridden.
-* metatype is resurrected in parameter-nondependent context.
+* Metatype is resurrected in parameter-nondependent context.
-* metamethod can't be re-overridden.

 References: